iontodirel/matchbox_aprs/README.md

 NinoTNC firmware and circuit copyright Nino Carrillo (https://ninotnc.com).

 Gerber files copyright Ion Todirel.
-The gerber files can be used for any non commercial purpose.
-The gerber files can ge used by the Nino TNC project creators and contributors for any purpose as long as the following copyright is reproduced:
+The gerber files can be used for non commercial purposes.
+The gerber files can be used by the Nino TNC project creators and contributors for any purpose as long as the following notice is reproduced:

 ```
 matchbox APRS
 Copyright (C) 2025 Ion Todirel
 ```

+`libaprs`, `libaprsroute` and `libaprstrack` copyright Ion Todirel under MIT license.

 All the other assets in this repository are in the public domain.

-`libaprs`, `libaprsroute` and `libaprstrack` copyright Ion Todirel under MIT license.